Quantum arithmetic with the Quantum Fourier Transform: Computing the mean with the QFT

 \section{Computing the mean with the QFT}

 A simple extension to the quantum adder can compute the arithmetic mean of a set of integers.
 We consider again $N$ integers $x_1$, $x_2$, $\ldots$, $x_{N}$ encoded into a state $\ket{x_1}\ket{x_2}\ldots\ket{x_N}$ and an ancillary $\ket{0}$ qudit.
-If we replace the $CZ$ gates in Equation (\ref{QFTmultiadd}) by $CZ^{N}$ gates, we have the evolution
+If we replace the $C\!Z$ gates in Equation (\ref{QFTmultiadd}) by the $C\!Z^{N}$ gates defined in Equation (\ref{CZF}), we have the evolution

 which produces the desired average.